lalith4varma/PROJECT--STEGANOGRAPHY/README.md

-if u fcae this error : stego py need cv2 lib
+if u face this error :
+stego py need cv2 lib

-solution :
+Then the solution is :
 pip install cv2